Danappelxx/Pebble-Flip/README.md

 # Notes
 As of now, the known bugs are:
 * The app crashes occasionally due to memory errors (unfortunately, seems to be out of my control).
-* Attempting to go to the previous image on your feed while on the first image of your feed will freeze the application
+* Attempting to go to the previous image on your feed while on the first image of your feed will freeze the application.
 * There is no indication of when the image urls are finished loading.
 This generally takes under 5 seconds, but you can't be certain unless you look at the app logs.

 # Composition